 It has been suggested that the name Beagle originated from the French word ‘beugler’, which means ‘to bellow’.
 Beagles sure know how to bellow but there is no evidence to support this theory.

-Keep your Beagle active with our free WAGSTA walkies, weight and wellness tracker!
-Join the pack and create the optimal healthy lifestyle for your dog!
+Keep your Beagle active with your free WAGSTA walkies, weight and wellness tracker!
+Join the pack and start creating the optimal healthy lifestyle for your dog!

-Create the optimal healthy lifestyle for your dog with WAGSTA- walkies, weight and wellness.
-Learn more now.
+Create the optimal healthy lifestyle for your dog with WAGSTA!
+Learn more.